rizwan3d/ValidationMyPhp/README.md

 - `url:formate`: Validate if the field is the valid URL in provided formate (such as http,https,ftp,custom,mailto,jdbc).
 Multiple formatcan be passed by saprting with ','.
 - `accepted`: Validate if the field has yes, on, 1 and true value.
 - `after:time`: Validate if the field has date after provided time.
+- `alpha`: Validate if the field must contain only alphabetic characters.

 ### Custom Error Messages